natesheridan/romcom/README.md

 * As a team, read the entire project spec and rubric
 * As a team, create a rough timeline to follow
 * As a team, create a public document for your DTR (instructions can be found [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md))
-* Make sure all teammates are added as collaborators to the forked repository
+* Make sure all teammates (and assigned instructor) are added as collaborators to the forked repository
 * As a team, send a Slack message to your assigned instructor (PM) with:
   - the forked GitHub repo
   - the GitHub Pages deployed site